You can also watch the video by clicking here

 Below is a copy of part of Elder Holland's talk given on January 13, 2009.
 You can also see the whole talk on BYU' Devotional Speeches web page by clicking here.

 by Jeffery R. Holland

 As a scriptural theme for this discussion, I have chosen the second-shortest verse in all of holy scripture.
-I am told that the shortest verse—a verse that every missionary memorizes and holds ready in case he is called on spontaneously in a zone conference—is John 11:35: “Jesus wept.”
-Elders, here is a second option, another shortie that will dazzle your mission president in case you are called on two zone conferences in a row.
 It is Luke 17:32, where the Savior cautions, “Remember Lot’s wife.”